ExpressLRS/ExpressLRS/README.md

 ![Build Status](https://github.com/gretel/ExpressLRS/workflows/Build%20ExpressLRS/badge.svg)

 ExpressLRS is an open source RC link for RC aircraft.
-It is based on **SX127x** hardware combined with an **ESP8285**, **ESP32** or **STM32** for RX and TX respectively.
+It is based on **SX127x**/**SX1280** hardware combined with an **ESP8285**, **ESP32** or **STM32** for RX and TX respectively.
+ExpressLRS supports both 900 MHz and 2.4 GHz hardware options.

 ExpressLRS can be flashed into existing Frsky R9M hardware (RX and TX) or custom PCBs can be make to suit.
-It can run at 200 Hz, 100 Hz or 50 Hz depending on if you prefer range or low latency.
-This system does FHSS over a configurable number of channels.
+It can run at up to 250hz or down to 50hz depending on if you prefer range or low latency.

-At 200 Hz it is the fastest 900/433 MHz RC link on the market with a Stick -> OpenTX > RF -> RX -> Serial Packet Latency of ~10ms or ~6.5ms on firmwares with **crsfshot** support.
+At 900 MHz a maximum of 200 Hz packet rate is support.
+This should make it the fastest long-range RC link on the market.
+Stick latency of downto 6.5ms is seen on firmware with **crsfshot** (aka openTX 2.4 mixer scheduler) support.
+At 2.4 GHz a blistering 250 Hz is supported with plans to extend this to 500 Hz once OpenTX support is added.

 Due to the optimized packet structure only basic telemetry that gives uplink/downlink information is currently supported.

-TX and RX modules communicate via the standard CRSF serial protocol for easy use with Betaflight and openTX.

-Compared to commerical systems ExpressLRS is also very affordable, a TX module can be built for $30 and recievers for $15-20.
+Compared to commercial systems ExpressLRS is also very affordable, a TX module can be built for $30 and receivers for $15-20.
+Likewise, new/second hand Frsky R9M gear is compatible and can be acquired inexpensively.

+More information can be found in the wiki.

 ### TTGO LoRa boards